eliot-akira/custom-content-shortcode/readme.txt

 == Frequently Asked Questions ==

-**Q:** How do I remove unwanted formatting inside shortcodes?
+**Q:** How do I protect shortcodes from post content formatting?

-**A:** WordPress automatically formats the post content, which can cause unwanted `<p>` and `<br>` tags around line breaks.
-To prevent this, wrap the content with the [raw] shortcode.
+**A:** Post content is automatically formatted, which can cause unwanted `<p>` and `<br>` tags inside multi-line shortcodes.
+To prevent this, wrap the section with the [raw] shortcode.
 You can enable it under Settings -> Custom Content.

-**Q:** Switching from text to visual editor breaks my HTML.
+**Q:** How do I protect HTML code from the visual editor?

-**A:** The visual editor (TinyMCE) sometimes misinterprets HTML code placed in the text editor.
+**A:** The visual editor (TinyMCE) sometimes misinterprets HTML tags placed in the text editor.
 There are several ways to address this issue.

 * Disable the visual editor for certain posts or post types, with the [Raw HTML](http://wordpress.org/plugins/raw-html/) plugin.
 However, if the post needs to be editable by the client, this won't be ideal.